-Reading this, you might believe there will never be an instance in which you might need MedPay or PIP; however, here are some instances in which you might need extra coverage:
+Reading this, you might believe there will never be an instance in which you might need MedPay or PIP coverage.
+However, here are some instances in which you might need extra coverage:

-- Your working under the hood of your car and the hood slams down on your hand.
+- You are working under the hood of your car and the hood slams down on your hand.

 - A small child has slammed the car door on their fingers, causing two of their fingers to break.